m0tela01/BartonApp/README.md

 The `Run Scheduler` button will perform all the work for generating the following weeks schedule and when it is complete it will redirect you to the `History Tab`.
 ### Employee Tab
 This tab displays all of the employees.
-The table is editable so you can edit any of the fields related to an employee.
+The table is editable so you can edit any of the fields related to an employee except clock number.
 The employee can be edited by pressing the edit button in the edit column.
 ![image](https://user-images.githubusercontent.com/43968309/70369057-7ae69100-1881-11ea-97ba-a5b8ebd7297c.png)

 To save the changes you can press the `Green` button in the edit column and to discard any changes press the `Red` button. ![image](https://user-images.githubusercontent.com/43968309/70369071-bb460f00-1881-11ea-9f94-a7e391337bea.png)